 Much of the public data posted by PJM is now available in Data Miner 2.
 The data in Data Miner 2 will be retired from the legacy locations on the website in August 2018 to give PJM members time to update their systems and processes that use PJM data.
 Due to the five-minute settlements initiative ordered by the Federal Energy Regulatory Commission as part of Order 825, PJM has retired the locational marginal pricing flat file feeds.
 This data is now only available in Data Miner 2.

 If you cannot find the data you are seeking, PJM may still be in the process of converting the data.
 The Data Directory provides a searchable list of the legacy data and locations.

 In general, PJM may not post or disclose confidential data and other types of data may be restricted by other regulations.
 This includes:

-Nodal Load: The load at an individual location (node, pnode, etc.) is considered confidential, including load at a point in time, over an hour, over a year, etc.
+- Nodal Load: The load at an individual location (node, pricing node, etc.) is considered confidential, including load at a point in time, over an hour, over a year, etc.

-Locational data (including latitude/longitude data): Specific locations of facilities on the electric grid are considered Critical Energy Infrastructure Information and this information is subject to FERC regulations.
-PJM does not distribute coordinate data for stations, generators, pnodes, etc. PJM does not distribute shape files containing the locations of facilities or transmission lines.
+- Locational Data (including latitude/longitude data): Specific locations of facilities on the electric grid are considered Critical Energy Infrastructure Information and this information is subject to FERC regulations.
+PJM does not distribute coordinate data for stations, generators, pricing nodes, etc. PJM does not distribute shape files containing the locations of facilities or transmission lines.

 These are examples of the most commonly requested confidential or restricted information.
-Consult Manual 33 Section 3.5 for more information on the confidential information.
-PJM Members may submit a data request via the Data Request Form to request a one-time data posting.
+Manual 33 PDF, section 3.5 provides more information on the confidential information.
+PJM members may submit a data request via the Data Request Form to request a one-time data posting.
 Such postings are available on the One-Time Data Requests page.